-- 57. Higher education providers are required to subscribe to Jisc's core network package from August 2021 to July 2024. - 58.
-Higher education providers must ensure that their use of JANET and SuperJANET networks conform to acceptable practice and current legislation.
+- 58. Higher education providers are required to subscribe to Jisc's core network package from August 2021 to July 2024. - 59.
+Higher education providers must ensure that their use of JANET and SuperJANET networks conform to acceptable practice and current legislation. - 60.

-- 59. Table D of the 2021-22 grant tables and the equivalent table in future grant tables identify any allocation of funds for research degree programme (RDP) supervision.
-We require that the arrangements for assuring and maintaining the academic standards and enhancing the quality of these programmes are compliant with the expectations and core practices, of the 'UK Quality Code for Higher Education'.13 - 60.
 Providers' approach to maintaining the academic standards and enhancing the quality of these programmes should also be informed by good practice including the 'UK Quality Code for Higher Education' common practices and advice and guidance. - 61.
 There is an Exchequer interest that has built up over time in higher education providers in receipt of Research England capital funding and some previous HEFCE capital funding. - 62.
-If either of the following remote events occurs, they will trigger immediate liability for the provider to repay the full amount of the Exchequer interest (as shown in the Exchequer interest register at that date).
+If either of the following remote events occurs, they will trigger immediate liability for the provider to repay the full amount of the Exchequer interest (as shown in the Exchequer https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/ 308072/ipasset-management.pdf interest register at that date).
 The proportion of the total liability to be repaid will be subject to any agreements made between UK Research and Innovation and other public bodies in respect of the ownership of the Exchequer Interest.
 The provider will recognise UK Research and Innovation as unsecured creditors until such repayment is made.
-If a liability to make repayment arises, Research England may agree to accept repayment of some other sum, or to delay repayment, at their absolute discretion, and such agreement may be on terms and conditions as Research England think fit. - The first trigger event will be if the provider becomes insolvent, including going into liquidation or administration, or if it dissolves or transfers its undertaking to some other body (for example, by the exercise of the Secretary of State's powers under the Education Reform Act 1988), or if it experiences any analogous event. - The second trigger event is if the provider ceases to be eligible for Research England funding, as set out in paragraph 8. - 63.
+If a liability to make repayment arises, Research England may agree to accept repayment of some other sum, or to delay repayment, at their absolute discretion, and such agreement may be on terms and conditions as Research England think fit.

+- The first trigger event will be if the provider becomes insolvent, including going into liquidation or administration, or if it dissolves or transfers its undertaking to some other body (for example, by the exercise of the Secretary of State's powers under the Education Reform Act 1988), or if it experiences any analogous event. - The second trigger event is if the provider ceases to be eligible for Research England funding, as set out in paragraph 8. - 63.
 If either of the triggers is activated, Research England have the right, but not the obligation, to request repayment.
 Research England has discretion to waive the requirement for repayment, and the discretion to waive the proportion of the total repayment that is liable to Research England.
 In making these decisions, Research England will consider the extent of any continuing public benefit arising from the use of previous HEFCE, OfS and Research England capital grants.